-Though our years of experience in the US and across the world, we have developed a curated team of design industry experts.
+Though our years of experience in the US and across the world, we have developed a curated team of design industry experts (an amazing bunch of people).
 We work consistently with a core team — but can call upon an even broader network as appropriate.
 This way we are able to deliver the highest quality support AND to work lean!

 Susan has directed award-winning teams for several of the world’s leading agencies.
 She is inspired by fine art, architecture, travel and the talented people she has worked with throughout her career.

 Susan was a design nomad at the beginning of her career: her design skills and love of travel took her to New York, San Francisco, London, Toronto, Los Angeles and Sydney — on a seemingly perpetual quest to discover the perfect design studio.
 Susan believes in creating a unique brand voice for each client and extending it from naming and logo design — though to print and interactive media.

 Susan is an adjunct professor at FIT within the Communications and Packaging departments and has also taught the Masters in Branding program at SVA.
 She believes students benefit from working with professors who are active designers, and she focusses on setting real world design challenges within the curriculum.

 Susan is happy to admit to one further addiction: she is obsessed with typography...

 Marcus is a design leader who has built award-winning teams for several of the world’s leading agencies.
 He has repositioned international brands and helped entrepreneurs launch new brands—but his passion is for the haiku of design… the brandmark.